 Start With Hillary

-Follow six-year-old Hillary McKibbin in Ottawa, Canada in her fight against a rare blood disorder, Aplastic Anemia.
+Follow eight-year-old Hillary McKibbin in Ottawa, Canada in her fight against a rare blood disorder, Aplastic Anemia.
 Help increase awareness for people all over the world to join the global stem cell registry.
 It’s time to give everyone an equal chance at benefitting from a life-saving bone marrow transplant.
 Everyone deserves a match.
 Let’s #StartWithHillary.

 Hillary’s story – The beginning